Ros Childs

-Ros Childs (born 1967) is an English-born TV journalist based in Australia, with a focus on business matters.
+Ros Childs is an English-born TV journalist based in Australia, with a focus on business matters.
 After working primarily in her native UK for the ITV Network, Childs moved to Australia and joined the Australian Broadcasting Corporation (ABC) as a newsreader.

 Career

 United Kingdom

 Childs began her career as a print journalist with the Financial Times.
 Subsequently, she was employed at CNBC Europe as a reporter and presenter.

 She was best known as the business correspondent for ITV News as well as the lunchtime and weekend news presenter.
 She was also one of the launch presenters on the ITV News Channel, which was known as the ITN News Channel from its launch on 1 August 2000 until September 2002.
 She also worked as a reporter at Sky News, on Channel 4 business documentaries and on BBC World.